Keller Hotel Register Book Index

 A New Venture in Digital Archiving

 The images of the hotel register shown on these pages have been edited for web use.
-We are keeping a higher resolution version for archiving with the West Virginia State archives and other research libraries, but the images here have been edited for fast loading and conservation of space on our internet web server.
-We would appreciate your comments on the quality of the images.
-We have two examples for you to see the difference.
-Click here for the full resolution image (2710x4222pixels).
-Click here for the web edited version (800x1246pixles).
-If you have a high resolution computer monitor and high speed internet service you might prefer the larger image, but we must cater to those with less sophisticated equipment and slower internet access.
+We are keeping a higher resolution version for archiving with some major archives and other research libraries, but the images here have been edited for fast loading and conservation of space on our internet web server.
 The web version is about one-eighth to one-tenth the size of the version we will place in libraries.
-We still would appreciate your comments.
+We would appreciate your comments.
 See the contact page for info on how to contact us.

-The Keller Hotel in Romney, West Virginia, began as the Armstrong House.
-After the Civil War the Kellers bought it.
-It was later changed to the Century Hotel before it was sold in 1913 and then torn down for the New Century Hotel which opened in 1915.
+The Keller Hotel in Romney, West Virginia, began as the Armstrong House on Lot 86.
+It may have been built around 1800.
+In 1848 Thomas A. Keller bought it.
+During its time in the Keller family is was known as the Keller House or Keller Hotel.
+The name was later changed to the Century Hotel before it was sold and then in 1913 torn down for the New Century Hotel which opened in 1915.

 To view pages of the Hotel Registers click on the year you are interested in.
 Please Note: We have, for your convenience, listed the Registers by Year and not by book.
 The Hotel might run one book from part of one year to part of another year or even skip around.
 We have organized them for better research.

 - by 1834 the Northwestern Pike reached Romney; by 1838 it reached Parkersburg on the western edge of the state.

 - 1848 Thomas A. Keller buys the Armstrong House; it becomes the Keller House or Keller Hotel.

 - Dec.
 21, 1864 members of the 22 Pennsylvania Cavalry register at the Keller Hotel